dabbertorres/LNA/README.md

 LNA = Lua is Not an Acronym
 =====
-(Amazing how many people use Lua as an Acronym)
+(Amazing how many people use Lua as LUA)

 Yet another C++/Lua binding